As it says on the About page, Identi.ca is a micro-blogging service based on the Free Software Laconica tool.

 Substitute your own ID in the user parameter; many of the other parameters available in Twitterati will also work.

-Although we're waiting for the real API, if you find a working Laconica server that forms its RSS urls the way identi.ca does, the badge should work unmodified if you substitute the server name of your choice for identi.ca in the second parameter.
+If you find a working Laconica server that forms its RSS urls the way identi.ca does, the badge should work unmodified as long as you substitute the server name of your choice for identi.ca in the second parameter.

 For background information about how badges like this one work, please see Case-Hardened Web Badges, which I presented at Web 2.0 earlier this year.